archive

 Some of the earliest human stories were told around a campfire.
 We continue this tradition today with bon fires and camping trips.
 In one way, a campfire is a simple, quiet place to unplug from technology and connect with people by sharing stories and experiences.
 On a more literal level, it’s a circle.
 And, like the famous Round Table, it’s a circle with no head or foot, no leader who sits above others.
 Any individual can tell a story.
 Anyone in the circle can listen, engage, and return the volley of conversation.

 The modern workplace also has campfires.
-We congregate around the water cooler or copy machine to chat, connect, and pause.
+We congregate around the water cooler or slack to chat, connect, and pause.
 We have roundtable discussions where attendee participation is essential to an in-depth, “well-rounded” look at the topic at hand.
 Many business decisions are made over coffee or a round of golf.
 These circular discussions lie in stark contrast to shareholder meetings, presentations, corporate memos, and other one-way communication methods where participation is limited to a Q & A at the end.

 Storytelling is a conversation, not a presentation.